 Prospects typically want to learn as much as they can about a cause before they contribute to it.
 That means providing in-depth information about your cause is imperative.
 That said, potential donors also want to know more about your organization specifically and why they should choose it over others in your field.

 Because of that, you’ll need to provide precise information about what you do.
 Post pictures and videos of your volunteers at work in the community.
 Offer details about the events you’ve held and how they’ve impacted the cause.
 Keep in mind, visitors to your website are in varying stages of the conversion funnel.
-Give them information about your cause, but also provide increasingly more specific details about your organization to draw them further in.
+Give them information about your cause and provide increasingly more specific details about your organization to draw them further in.

 Offer Donors Multiple Options